sassembla/RolePlayingChat/Server/disque/README.md

 if in theory implementing a message queue is very easy, to write a very robust and scalable one is harder than it may appear.

-What is a message queue?
----

-*Hint: skip this section if you are familiar with message queues.*

-Do you know how humans use text messages to communicate right?
-I could write my wife "please get the milk at the store", and she maybe will reply "Ok message received, I'll get two bottles on my way home".

-A message queue is the same as human text messages, but for computer programs.
-For example a web application, when an user subscribes, may send another process that handles sending emails "please send the confirmation email to tom@example.net".

-Message systems like Disque allow communication between processes using different queues.
-So a process can send a message into a queue with a given name, and only processes fetching messages from this queue will return those messages.
-Moreover multiple processes can listen for messages in a given queue, and multiple processes can send messages to the same queue.

-The important part of a message queue is to be able to provide guarantees so that messages are eventually delivered even in the face of failures.
-So even if in theory implementing a message queue is very easy, to write a very robust and scalable one is harder than it may appear.

 Give me the details!
 ---